StephanTheisgen/splean/eval/README.md

 make baseline
 ~~~

-To make lean solver baseline binaries for a certain Cuckatoo variant with a specified amount of parallel Siphash calculations use for example (for lean solver targeting Cuckatoo27 with 4 Siphashes in parallel)
+To make lean solver baseline binaries for a certain Cuckatoo variant with a specified amount of parallel Siphash calculations, use for example (for lean solver targeting Cuckatoo27 with 4 Siphashes in parallel)

 ~~~
 make lean27x4
 ~~~

-To run the baseline calculations use
+To run the baseline calculations, use

 ~~~
 make eval_bl
 ~~~

-To create all splean solver variants use
+To create all splean solver variants, use

 ~~~
 make splean
 ~~~

-for a particular solver variant use for example (for splean solver targeting Cuckatoo29 with 8 Siphash calculations in parallel):
+for a particular solver variant, use for example (for splean solver targeting Cuckatoo29 with 8 Siphash calculations in parallel):

 ~~~
 make splean27x8
 ~~~

-To run the evaluations for a part of the splean solver variants use for example (for splean solver targeting Cuckatoo29 with 8 Siphash calculations in parallel):
+To run the evaluations for a part of the splean solver variants, use for example (for splean solver targeting Cuckatoo29 with 8 Siphash calculations in parallel):

 ~~~
 make eval_splean27x8
 ~~~

-To create the cuda variants of mean solver for the validation process use:
+To create the cuda variants of mean solver for the validation process, use:

 ~~~
 make verify